 Employee Assistance Program

-The Employee Assistance Program (EAP) helps SUNY Plattsburgh employees to assess problems, and offer information and/or make a referral to a local provider.
-The program does not provide counseling services but do offer health related education workshops and literature.
+Helping SUNY Plattsburgh employees to assess problems, and offer information and/or make a referral to a local provider.
+We do not provide counseling services but do offer health related education workshops and literature.